 Comments: The authors claim the proposed programmable logic controller (PLC) using multiprocessor for considering FSM-support is novel and superior to other PLCs.

-Response: Thank you very much for thoroughly careful and strict comments.
-There is a little misleading for reviewers that we are focusing on a novel and superior PLCs.
-Hence, we renamed the tittle as “A User-oriented Development Method in Multiprocessor Embedded PLCs for Complex Logic and Motion Control Mixed Scenarios” which put more emphasize on providing a development method for specific scenarios, i.e., complex logic and motion control mixed scenarios.
+Response: Thank you very much for this comment.
+It is indeed is somewhat misleading to suggest that we are focusing on a novel and superior PLC.
+Hence, we have retitled the paper “A User-oriented Development Method in Multiprocessor Embedded PLCs for Complex Logic and Motion Control Mixed Scenarios,” which places more emphasis on providing a development method for specific scenarios, i.e., complex logic and motion control mixed scenarios.

 Comments: However, all proposed methods and techniques in this paper have already on the commerce or are free to use.
 Moreover, the author did not give any additional technologies or novel knowledge.

-Response: Thank you very much for your comments.
-We have carefully improved the presentation in this new version.
-We address a little here.
-In practice, there are big problems using existing methods and techniques for complex logic and motion control mixed scenarios (see Section I.A Motivations).
-Hence, we theoretically posed the user-oriented development method contained a comprehensive optimization approach to address specific problems from the user’s point of view.
-Then, we practically implement the concept by adding sufficient processors, a multi-language-supported graphical component to improve the adaptability of developers, an optimized system structure.
-At last, we give out the implementation of the distributed control system of the injection molding machine, meanwhile, we analyzed the advances of the proposed user-oriented development method.
+Response: Thank you very much for these comments.
+We have carefully improved the presentation in the revised version, some of which we mention here.
+In practice, there are significant problems in the use of existing methods and techniques for complex logic and motion control mixed scenarios (see Section I.A, Motivations).
+Hence, we theoretically propose a user-oriented development method containing a comprehensive optimization approach to address specific problems from the user’s point of view.
+Then, we practically implement the concept by adding sufficient processors, a graphical component multi-language support to improve its adaptability by developers, and an optimized system structure.
+Finally, we detail the implementation of a distributed control system for an injection molding machine.
+We also analyze the advantages of the proposed user-oriented development method.

 .